betajippity/betajippity.github.io/_posts/2020-07-31-shipshape-renderman-challenge.md

 The rivulets maps are used for the sides of a PxrRoundCube projection node, while the droplets maps are used for the top of the PxrRoundCube projection node; this makes the wet effect look more like rain drop streaks the more vertical a surface is, and more like droplets splashing on a surface the more horizontal a surface is.
 Even though everything in my scene is UV mapped, I chose to use PxrRoundCube to project the wet effect on everything in order to make the wet effect as automatic as possible; to make sure that repetitions in the wet effect textures weren't very visible, I used a wide transition width for the PxrRoundCube node and made sure that the PxrRoundCube's projection was rotated around the Y-axis to not be aligned with any model in the scene.

-To actually create the maps, I used a combination of Photoshop and a custom tool that I originally wrote for Takua Render.
+To actually create the maps, I used a combination of Photoshop and a custom tool that I originally wrote for Takua Renderer.
 I started in Photoshop by kit-bashing together stuff I found online and hand-painting on top to produce a 1024 by 1024 pixel square example map with all of the characteristics I wanted.
 While in Photoshop, I didn't worry about making sure that the example map could tile; tiling comes in the next step.
 After initial work in Photoshop, this is what I came up with: